d-lynch95/Portfolio-Project4/README.md

 - I was having an issue with the user input field on the forms.
 This field was providing a drop down menu with all of the different registered users.
 I corrected this by removing the user input field from the form entirely.
 I then assigned the user in the form.is_valid section.

 - I was having an issue that any logged in user could see all of the appointments that had been made.
-I fixed this by adding a get query set filter to the PostList view
+I fixed this by adding a get query set filter to the PostList view.

+- I tried to change the time field in the model from a TimeField() to and integerFiled().
+This was causing a lot of issues and I couldn't make any migrations to my models.
+I fixed this issue following the advice of tutor support and nuking my migrations.
+I deleted all of the migration files and pycache and then reset my database.
+This fixed the issue.